 We set up The CemeteryScribes project in 2008.
-Our aim was to photograph and record the information inscribed over the centuries on headstones across the country before its irrevocable loss to the ravages of acid rain, urbanization, neglect and vandalism.
+Our aim was to photograph and record the information inscribed over the centuries on headstones in Jewish cemeteries across the country before its irrevocable loss to the ravages of acid rain, urbanization, neglect and vandalism.

 But we are getting an ever increasing postbag of enquiries that we are quite unable to answer.
 And enquirers who with varying degrees of politeness, castigating us for our inability to do so.
 Here is a sample: